 The overall tone refers to the attitude conveyed in a piece of writing.
 Throughout your paper, it is important that you present the arguments of others fairly and with an appropriate narrative tone.
 When presenting a position or argument that you disagree with, describe this argument accurately and without loaded or biased language.
 In academic writing, the author is expected to investigate the research problem from an authoritative point of view.
 You should, therefore, state the strengths of your arguments confidently, using language that is neutral, not confrontational or dismissive.

-V. Academic Conventions
+VI.
+Academic Conventions

-VIII.
+IX.
 Complexity and Higher-Order Thinking

 Understanding Academic Writing and Its Jargon

 The very definition of jargon is language specific to a particular sub-group of people.
 Therefore, in modern university life, jargon represents the specific language and meaning assigned to words and phrases specific to a discipline or area of study.
-For example, the idea of being rational may hold the same general meaning in both political science and psychology, but its application to understanding and explaining phenomena within the research domain of a discipline may have subtle differences based upon how scholars in that discipline apply the concept to the theories and practice of their work.
+For example, the idea of being rational may hold the same general meaning in both political science and psychology, but its application to understanding and explaining phenomena within the research domain of a each discipline may have subtle differences based upon how scholars in that discipline apply the concept to the theories and practice of their work.

 Problems with Opaque Writing

 1. Excessive use of specialized terminology.
-Yes, it is appropriate for you to use specialist language and a formal style of expression, but it does not mean using "big words" just for the sake of doing so.
+Yes, it is appropriate for you to use specialist language and a formal style of expression in academic writing, but it does not mean using "big words" just for the sake of doing so.
 Overuse of complex or obscure words or writing complicated sentence constructions gives readers the impression that your paper is more about style than substance; it leads the reader to question if you really know what you are talking about.
 Focus on creating clear and elegant prose that minimizes reliance on specialized terminology.

-Other Problems to Avoid
+Additional Problems to Avoid

 In addition to understanding the use of specialized language, there are other aspects of academic writing in the social sciences that you should be aware of.
-These include:
+These problems include:

 Academic Writing.
 The Writing Lab and The OWL.
 Purdue University; Academic Writing Style.
 First-Year Seminar Handbook.
 Mercer University; Bem, Daryl J. Writing the Empirical Journal Article.
 Cornell University; College Writing.
 The Writing Center.
 University of North Carolina; Murray, Rowena and Sarah Moore.
 The Handbook of Academic Writing: A Fresh Approach.
 New York: Open University Press, 2006; Oppenheimer, Daniel M. "Consequences of Erudite Vernacular Utilized Irrespective of Necessity: Problems with Using Long Words Needlessly."
 Applied Cognitive Psychology 20 (2006): 139-156; Pernawan, Ari.
 Common Flaws in Students' Rsearch Proposals.
 English Education Department.
 Yogyakarta State University; Style.
 College Writing.
 The Writing Center.
 University of North Carolina; Invention: Five Qualities of Good Writing.
 The Reading/Writing Center.
 Hunter College; Sword, Helen.
 Stylish Academic Writing.
 Cambridge, MA: Harvard University Press, 2012; What Is an Academic Paper?
 Institute for Writing Rhetoric.
 Dartmouth College.